Synchromysticism

 Oprah, Deepak, The Pope and The Dalai Lama in 'The 100 Most Spiritually Influential People' List?

-the Dalai Lama and Pope Francis being in the top 10 of the top 100 of the 2017 'Mind Body Spirit' magazine's most spiritually influential living people list, with Pope Francis being #1 on that list.
+In that post I wrote about Oprah Winfrey, Deepak Choprathe Dalai Lama and Pope Francis being in the top 10 of the top 100 of the 2017 'Mind Body Spirit' magazine's most spiritually influential living people list, with Pope Francis being #1 on that list.

-Weirdly enough though, I had seen Pope John Paul II in the flesh when I jumped my back fence of the house I grew up in and cut through my Catholic neighbour's backyard to watch the Pope come down the road in his Pope-mobile.
+Weirdly enough though, I had seen Pope John Paul II in the flesh when I jumped my back fence of the house I grew up in, and cut through my Catholic neighbour's backyard to watch the Pope come down the road in his Pope-mobile.

 That was one surreal day I and my old neighbour won't forget quickly.

-As I was waiting for Dave to begin his talk I look up and see a
+As I was waiting for Dave to begin his talk I look up and see a Pope Francis bobble-head doll for sale on the corner of the counter.

-So I bought one and it now stands on my computer desk with other religious figures I have collected over the years.
+So, I bought one and it now stands on my computer desk with other religious figures I have collected over the years.

 The first few pages of Dave's 'Workshy' book